SymfonyCasts/symfony5/sfcasts/ep3-doctrine/bad-migrations.md

 And... got it!
 These are two *perfectly* safe migrations.

-Okay, friends, we did it!.
+Okay, friends, we did it!
 We just unlocked *huge* potential in our app thanks to Doctrine.
 We know how to create entities, update entities, generate migrations, persist data, create dummy fixtures and more!
 The only big thing that we have *not* talked about yet is doctrine relations.
 That's an important